lunchplus/AI-Kittens/README.md

 This repository contains the raw code output by ChatGPT given the following prompts:

 *Simple:*
-"Give me a Python program that checks if a user input string is a palindrome."
+`Give me a Python program that checks if a user input string is a palindrome.`

-*Complex:*
+*Complex/Customized:*